The-Unknown-Minecraft/The-Unknown-Server/README.md

 1. First get the jars in `bin/` using `git lfs pull`
 1. Run `docker build -t the-unknown .`
-1. Run `docker run -dit --mount type=bind,source=$(pwd)/server,destination=/data -p 25565:25565 --name minecraft the-unknown:latest`.
-The first run may take considerable time, because it needs to compile the server and most plugins.
+1. Run `docker run -dit --mount type=bind,source=$(pwd)/server,destination=/data -p 25565:25565 --name minecraft the-unknown:latest`

-To view the logs, run `docker container logs minecraft`.
+To view the logs, run `docker logs minecraft`.
 To use the console, run `docker attach minecraft`.
 To detach from the console (but keep the server running), press `Ctrl + p` followed by `Ctrl q`.

 Stop the server by running `stop` in the Minecraft console and pressing `Ctrl + c` when asked to.

 To start the server again, run `docker start minecraft`.
+When any of the scripts in this repository is updated, you will need to re-build the image.

 ### World border